robosolt/agi-video/README.md

 # agi-video
-Video processing for use with the agi-playground
+Visual processing for use with the agi-playground.

+This includes still image and streaming video input from cameras and files, as well as image and video processing (both analysis and synthesis).